Danmook/danmook.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Xinheng Ding is a fourth-year undergrduate student in the Department of Automation(2010), University of Scicence and Technology of China.
-Her research interests include large-scale machine learning, deep learning, HPC and their intersection.
-He is joining HiPDAC, Indiana University Bloomington in Fall 2024 to pursue his PhD degree in Intelligent System Engineering.
+His research interests include large-scale machine learning, deep learning, HPC and their intersection.

+He is joining HiPDAC, Indiana University Bloomington in August 2024 to pursue his PhD degree in Intelligent System Engineering.

 {style="text-align: justify;"}